 0.

-To freeze a plan for future usage, perform the following steps:
+To freeze certain query execution plans for future usage, perform the following steps:

 SELECT pgpro_multiplan_register_query(query_string,parameter_type, ...);